-Among such features, auroral lines of metal ions, sensitive to the electron temperature (\Te) of the gas and hence key probes of the physics of chemical enrichment in galaxies, have been chased for long time.
-While handful of individual, low signal-to-noise (S/N) measurements have been reported in the past using ground-based telescopes \citep[e.g.][]{christensen_gravitationally_2012, sanders_mosdef_2016-1, patricio_testing_2018}, these were not representative of the `typical' galaxy population at z$\sim$2.
-Information on the metallicity of sources at Cosmic Noon has therefore been inferred by means of indirect tracers constituted by ratios of bright emission lines calibrated on local samples of galaxies \citep[e.g.][]{pettini_oiiinii_2004, maiolino_amaze_2008, curti_new_2017}, or on sample of analogues of high-$z$ sources \citep[e.g.]{bian_ldquodirectrdquo_2018}, despite the potential biases induced by the different physical conditions among which nebular emission occurs in early galaxies compared to the local Universe.
+Among such features, auroral lines of metal ions, sensitive to the electron temperature (\Te) of the gas and hence key probes of the physics of chemical enrichment in galaxies, have been pursued for a long time.
+Although a handful of individual low signal-to-noise (S/N) measurements have been reported in the past using ground-based telescopes \citep[e.g.,][]{christensen_gravitationally_2012, sanders_mosdef_2016-1, patricio_testing_2018}, these were not representative of the "typical" galaxy population at z$\sim$2.
+Information on the metallicity of sources at Cosmic Noon has therefore been inferred by means of indirect tracers constituted by ratios of bright emission lines calibrated on local samples of galaxies \citep[e.g.,][]{pettini_oiiinii_2004, maiolino_amaze_2008, curti_new_2017}, or on samples of analogs of high-$z$ sources \citep[e.g.,]{bian_ldquodirectrdquo_2018}, despite the potential biases induced by the different physical conditions among which nebular emission occurs in early galaxies compared to the local Universe.

-The advent of the JWST rapidly changed the landscape of the field, as several auroral lines detections have been reported within the first years of operations \citep[e.g.][]{curti_smacs_2023, nakajima_mzr_ceers_2023, sanders_calibrations_2023, laseter_auroral_jades_2023}, allowing for a more `direct' probe of the metallicity of the gas in high-$z$ sources.
-Notably, the vast majority of such detections concerned the high-ionisation \OIIIoptL[4363] auroral line, which was preferentially detected in spectra of z$\gtrsim$5 galaxies as possibly favoured by the combination of high ionisation parameter and low metallicity, coupled with the higher sensitivity of JWST/NIRSpec beyond 2$\mu$m.
+The advent of the \textit{James Webb} Space Telescope (JWST) rapidly changed the landscape of the field, as several auroral line detections have been reported within the first years of operations \citep[e.g.,][]{curti_smacs_2023, nakajima_mzr_ceers_2023, sanders_calibrations_2023, laseter_auroral_jades_2023}, allowing for a more "direct" probe of the metallicity of the gas in high-$z$ sources.
+Notably, the vast majority of such detections concerned the high ionization \OIIIoptL[4363] auroral line, which was preferentially detected in spectra of z$\gtrsim$5 galaxies as possibly favored by the combination of high ionization parameter and low metallicity, coupled with the higher sensitivity of JWST/NIRSpec beyond 2$\mu$m.